John Major: Chief Secretary to the Treasury (1987-1989)

 Following the 1987 general election, in which Major retained his seat with an increased majority, he was promoted to the Cabinet as Chief Secretary to the Treasury, making him the first MP of the 1979 intake to reach the Cabinet.
 (Note: Major was also appointed to the Privy Council at this time.)
 The then-Chancellor Nigel Lawson generally made significant decisions with little input from others, and Major was put in charge of agreeing departmental budgets with the Secretaries of State.
 These discussions went well, and for the first time in several years budgets were agreed without recourse to the external adjudication of the so-called 'Star Chamber'.
 Major successfully concluded a second round of such spending reviews in July 1988.

-Whilst Chief Secretary Major took part in discussions over the future funding of the NHS, against the background of an NHS strike in February 1988 over pay, resulting in the 'Working for Patients' white paper and subsequent National Health Service and Community Care Act 1990.
+Whilst Chief Secretary, Major took part in discussions over the future funding of the NHS, against the background of an NHS strike over pay in February 1988.
+The discussions resulted in the 'Working for Patients' white paper and subsequent National Health Service and Community Care Act 1990.
 Major also insisted, in discussions with Thatcher, that government assistance should be provided to support the sale of Short Brothers to Bombardier, an aerospace company and major employer in Northern Ireland which might otherwise have collapsed.